 Kokila Annamalai has been ever-present in activism for many years, most recently raising public awareness of the migrant worker dormitory scandal at the heart of Singapore’s COVID-19 crisis.
 She talks to PJ Thum and Sean Francis Han (Wake Up Singapore) about her life, her work and the theory and practice of activism.
 She talks about decentralised movement building, shifts towards non-violent and restorative cultures, and community organising.
 They also discuss the death penalty, drug policy, and the unfairness of the legal/justice system in Singapore.

 Thum Ping Tjin

-Thum Ping Tjin (“PJ”) is Managing Director of New Naratif and founding director of Project Southeast Asia, an interdisciplinary research centre on Southeast Asia at the University of Oxford.
+Thum Ping Tjin (“PJ”) is Managing Director of New Naratif and a historian at the University of Oxford.
 A Rhodes Scholar, Commonwealth Scholar, Olympic athlete, and the only Singaporean to swim the English Channel, his work centres on Southeast Asian governance and politics.
 His most recent work is Living with Myths in Singapore (Ethos: 2017, co-edited with Loh Kah Seng and Jack Chia).
-He is creator of “The History of Singapore” podcast, available on iTunes.
-Reach him at firstname.lastname@example.org.More by Thum Ping Tjin
+Reach him at email@example.com.More by Thum Ping Tjin